All Products

 oss:

-path: "/qwen2.5-3b-gocryptfs/" # Replace with the path of the encrypted model file within the OSS Bucket
+path: "/qwen2.5-3b-gocryptfs/" # Path to the encrypted model within the bucket

-url: "https://oss-cn-beijing-internal.aliyuncs.com" # Replace with the OSS Endpoint
+url: "https://oss-cn-beijing-internal.aliyuncs.com" # OSS endpoint

-akId: "xxxxx" # Replace with the Alibaba Cloud AK ID
+akId: "xxxxx" # Alibaba Cloud AccessKey ID

-akSecret: "xxxxx" # Replace with the Alibaba Cloud AK Secret
+akSecret: "xxxxx" # Alibaba Cloud AccessKey Secret

-4. Deploy the vLLM service.
+4. Deploy the vLLM service:

 helm install vllm . -n default